-The advertising of medicinal products in the UK continues to be controlled by a combination of legislation and codes of practice that derive from and implement the EU rules on pharmaceutical advertising and the European Federation of Pharmaceutical Industry Associations (EFPIA) Code of Practice.
+At present, the advertising of medicinal products in the UK continues to be controlled by a combination of legislation and codes of practice that derive from EU rules on pharmaceutical advertising and the European Federation of Pharmaceutical Industry Associations (EFPIA) Code of Practice.

-The main regulations are found in Part 14 of the Human Medicines Regulations 2012/1916 (the Regulations).
+The relevant regulatory provisions are mainly found in Part 14 of the Human Medicines Regulations 2012/1916 (the Regulations).
 The Medicines and Healthcare products Regulatory Agency (MHRA) supervises the advertising of medicinal products on behalf of the licensing authority.
-The Regulations are supplemented by guidelines published by the MHRA; principally the Blue Guide -Advertising and Promotion of Medicines in the UK, September 2014 and general guidance published on the MHRA website.
+The Regulations are supplemented by guidelines published by the MHRA; principally, the Blue Guide - Advertising and Promotion of Medicines in the UK, updated in July 2019, and general guidance published on the MHRA website.